Utopian and dystopian fiction: Examples

 Thomas More's 1516 book Utopia, written in Latin, sets out a vision of an ideal society.
 As the title suggests, the work presents an ambiguous and ironic projection of the ideal state.
 The whimsical nature of the text can be confirmed by the narrator of Utopias second book, Raphael Hythloday.
 The Greek root of the name "Hythloday" suggests an 'expert in nonsense.'
-Thomas More's idea of a utopia stems from the current economic and societal issues in Tudor England.
+Thomas More's idea of a utopia stems from contemporary economic and societal issues in Tudor England.
 More directly confronts the issues of rising population, oppressive landlords, and civilians turning to crime through Hythloday's perspective in Book I of his novel.

 An earlier example of a Utopian work from classical antiquity is Plato's Republic, in which he outlines what he sees as the ideal society and its political system.
 Later, Tommaso Campanella was influenced by Plato's work and wrote The City of the Sun (1623), which describes a modern utopian society built on equality.
 Other examples include Samuel Johnson's The History of Rasselas, Prince of Abissinia (1759) and Samuel Butler's Erewhon (1872), which uses an anagram of "nowhere" as its title.
 This, like much of utopian literature, can be seen as satire; Butler inverts illness and crime, with punishment for the former and treatment for the latter.

 One example of the utopian genre's meaning and purpose is described in Fredric Jameson's Archeologies of the Future (2005), which addresses many utopian varieties defined by their program or impulse.
 He describes the fundamental dynamic of utopias lying in "identity and difference."
 Jameson states that the core of utopian thought and politics lies in an imagined system that is thoroughly different from an original, real one.

-Another early work of utopian but satirical fiction would be the English philosopher and writer Margaret Cavendish’s The Description of a New World, Called the Blazing World (1666).
-This is an early example of what would later be called science fiction writing.
-There is debate about to what degree Cavendish's work can be called feminist.
-For example, Rachel Trubowitz describes A Blazing World as a feminist utopia due to how much it challenges traditional gender roles; however, Sujata Iyengar says that Cavendish’s work reinforces ideas of racial and feminine inferiority.
-Vanessa Rapatz focuses more on Cavendish's subsequent impact and argues that her writings provide a context for understanding contemporary feminist authors such as Toni Morrison and Octavia Butler.
-Because Cavendish often broke the boundaries of conventional female writing and behavior, many people have been dismissive of her utopian vision.
+Another early work of fiction with both utopian and satirical elements is The Description of a New World, Called the Blazing World (1666) by English philosopher and writer Margaret Cavendish.
+This is an early example of what was later called science fiction writing.
+What degree Cavendish's work can be called feminist is debatable.
+Rachel Trubowitz describes A Blazing World as a feminist utopia because it challenges traditional gender roles.
+However, Sujata Iyengar says that Cavendish’s work reinforces ideas of racial and feminine inferiority.

+Vanessa Rapatz focused on Cavendish's impact and argued that her writings provide a context for understanding contemporary feminist authors such as Toni Morrison and Octavia Butler.

+Because Cavendish broke the boundaries of conventional female writing and behavior, many people dismissed her utopian vision.
 Samuel Pepys described Cavendish as being a “mad, conceited” and “ridiculous woman”.
 Virginia Woolf wrote that her work lacked discipline and “her ideas [were] poured out higgledy-piggledy in torrents of prose, poetry, and philosophy.”